-Using scholarly journal articles in your research paper is a great way to build up your authoritative sources.
+Using scholarly journal articles in your Chicago 17 author-date research paper is a great way to build up your authoritative sources.
 Scholarly journals are indexed in databases, such as EBSCO and OCLC.
-Although many of these academic databases are fee-based, usually your school, college or public library offers free access to students.
+Although many of these academic databases are fee-based, your school, college or public library usually offers free access to students.
 There are also open-source scholarly journals such as San Jose State University’s Student Research Journal and others available through DOAJ.
 As well, Google Scholar is an easy way to search for relevant articles in your field.

 Why Use Journal Articles